-In order to comply with the securities laws of some jurisdictions, if applicable, the shares of common stock must be sold in these jurisdictions only through registered or licensed brokers or dealers.
-In addition, in certain jurisdictions, the shares of common stock may not be sold unless they have been registered or qualified for sale or an exemption from registration or qualification requirements is available and is complied with.
+To comply with the securities laws of certain jurisdictions, if applicable, the common stock must be offered or sold in such jurisdictions only through registered or licensed brokers or dealers.
+In addition, in certain jurisdictions the common stock may not be sold unless it has been registered or qualified for sale or an exemption is available and is complied with.